MarcFrankfurt/Bioweb3D/README.md

 Most arrests are for disorderly conduct.
 For prostitution mostly females get arrested: 1.9 million females compared to 1 million males arrested in the US 1980-2010.

-Through the years more and more older women (sex workers) get arrested for prostitution, outnumbering men (possible clients), although there is an outspoken 'end demand' policy in place in the US.
+Through the years more and more older women (sex workers of more age groups) have been arrested for prostitution, outnumbering men (possible clients), although there is an outspoken 'end demand' policy in place in the US.

 Arrests for prostitution is very low for minors.
 Figures or curves go only up after age of maturity with the 18-20 years age group (default color code light green).